Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Conclusion

 \section{Conclusion}

-Experimental evaluation at Ayia Napa Marina with onboard GNSS ground truth highlighted the operating trade-offs among the considered fusion configurations. \emph{LiDAR-only} tracking achieved the highest accuracy in the near field (Zone~1), consistent with strong geometric constraints when LiDAR detections are available, but degraded as the target transitioned to mid- and far-range zones where lost-track events increased.
-In contrast, camera-driven configurations maintained coverage across all zones but exhibited higher error due to projection uncertainty and visual clutter.
+Experimental evaluation at Ayia Napa Marina with onboard GNSS ground truth highlighted the operating trade-offs among the considered sensing regimes.
+LiDAR-only tracking achieved the highest accuracy in the near field (Zone 1), consistent with strong geometric constraints when LiDAR detections are available, while camera-driven updates maintained coverage as the target moved beyond the effective LiDAR range.
 Importantly, these results provide \emph{real-world} experimental evidence that an information-gain (entropy-reduction) based sensor-selection strategy can be effective in a realistic maritime environment, extending prior studies that have largely emphasized simulation-based evaluation~\cite{kyriakides2021agile}.
-In the tested dataset, the adaptive policy matched near-range performance by preferentially selecting LiDAR when informative, while yielding far-range behavior comparable to camera-only tracking when LiDAR measurements became unavailable.
+The reported results therefore support a practical combination of two mechanisms: sequential measurement-level fusion when both modalities are used, and information-driven sensor selection when one modality is preferred.
+In particular, the Adaptive regime should be interpreted as a sensor-selection policy that favors the more informative modality at each fusion bin, rather than as an explicit dynamic reliability-weighted fusion rule.

 Beyond estimation performance, the adaptive configuration can be interpreted as a lightweight sensor-management mechanism: by activating only the modality expected to be most informative at each fusion bin, it can reduce computational and communication load and enable \emph{retasking} of non-selected sensors to other objectives (e.g., additional targets, classification, or archival recording).
 These benefits depend on platform-level support for selective throttling (e.g., duty-cycling or reduced-rate processing) and are not unconditional: aggressive single-sensor selection reduces redundancy and can increase sensitivity to occlusions or modality-specific failure modes.
 Accordingly, practical deployments should incorporate conservative fallback rules (e.g., temporarily reverting to multi-sensor updates when uncertainty increases)~\cite{hero2011sensormanagement}.